jywang919/iem1/README.md

 - Clone the project into your eclipse workspace

-		1. Convert it into a Maven:

-			Right click on the project -> Configure -> Convert to Maven Project

-		2. Add a server run time
+		1. Add a server run time

-		3. Add your local JRE to the project lib
+		2. Add your local JRE to the project lib

 - Test the project: